mwbowers/mwbowers.github.io/reference/datagate/datagate-common/invariant-culture-type-converter.md

 Returns whether the given value object is valid for this type and for the specified context, using the wrapped converter's method.

+#### Remarks
+This method overrides the base implementation to ensure that the validity check is performed using the wrapped converter's method.This is useful when you need to ensure that validity checks are not affected by the current culture settings of the system.

 ```cs
 bool IsValid(ITypeDescriptorContext context, object value)
 ```